Regulations and Safety Information

 - When a tornado warning is issued, it means a Tornado has been spotted, or is indicated on radar.
 SEEK SHELTER IMMEDIATELY!
 SIRENS ARE SOUNDED!!
 (If available)

 - When a thunderstorm threatens, seek inside shelter immediately.
 Get out of, or off of water, get off bicycles, etc. If caught outside do not get underneath a tall isolated tree.
 Avoid hilltops or areas that project above the surrounding landscape.
-Go to a low-lying area, such as a ravine or valley, but be cautious of flash flooding in such areas.
-Lightening is a leading killer in thunderstorms, an average of just over 100 people are killed each year by lightening, If caught outside crouch down and get on the toes of your feet so that you are making limited contact with the ground, do not lie flat on the ground.
+Go to a low-lying area, such as a ravine or valley, but be cautious of flash flooding in such areas. lightning is a leading killer in thunderstorms, an average of just over 100 people are killed each year by lightning.
+If caught outside crouch down and get on the toes of your feet so that you are making limited contact with the ground, do not lie flat on the ground.

 - Most all Cities and Villages in Adams County have sirens that are activated when a tornado warning is issued.
 The tone for a tornado siren in Adams County is a steady blast that will last approximately three (3) minutes.
 If there is threatening weather and you hear a tornado siren seek shelter immediately.
 However, when at the Park, you may or may not hear any sirens.